azykdeveloper/ts-projects/README.md

 | 01  | [Quran Tracker](./01-quran-tracker) | Simple CLI tool to track Quran reading progress |

 ### How to Use
-❗ Since each project is unique, you can view complete installation information for each project folder.
+❗ Since each project is unique, installation instructions can be found inside each project's folder.